Guide to Protecting Your Brand Online

 With brand attacks and scams on the rise around the world, brand protection is business-critical.

-ZeroFox’s Brand Protection Trend Report highlighted that digital threats against brands increased by 164% between the first and second quarters of 2023.
 It's already challenging for your brand to increase sales and gain recognition in today's competitive market.
-Online brand abuses, such as copying your products, fake reviews, similar-name websites pretending to be your brand, using your product images without permission, negative SEO, etc., make it more difficult for you to gain profit.
+Online brand abuses, copying your products, fake reviews, websites impersonating your brand, using your product images without permission, and negative SEO, make it more difficult for you to do business.

 What is Online Brand Protection?